tanimislam/howdy/docs/source/howdy_prereqs.rst

 Many of the GUIs and CLIs can be run with  a ``--noverify`` option to access SSL protected URLs and services without verification, which is needed when running in more restricted environments.

 In fact, here is a summary of the 25 CLI's and GUI's currently in Howdy_.
+The |cbox| after the name (or name and icon) means that I have completed the documentation for that CLI or GUI.

 .. |cbox| unicode:: U+2611 ..
 BALLOT BOX WITH CHECK